Written byConnie Yang

 In normal mode, the Dock color is similar to that of your desktop.
 But in Safe Mode, the Dock color will become light grey.

 If you still can't tell the differences between them, you can try the way below to check if your Mac is in Safe Mode.

 - Open About This Mac from the Apple drop-down menu.

 - Click System Report and scroll down to choose Software.

 - Check the status of the Boot Mode on the System Software Overview pane.

 If it shows Safe, you are in Safe Mode.
-And if it indicates Normal, your Mac boot up regularly rather than into Safe Mode.
-Then, you can try to reboot your Mac computer into Safe Mode once a time.
+And if it indicates Normal, your Mac boots up regularly rather than into Safe Mode.
+Then, you can try to reboot your Mac into Safe Mode once a time.

-Check if your way to boot in Safe Mode is right
+Check if your way to boot your MacBook into Safe Mode is right

-Sometimes, your wrong Safe Mode booting operation leads to your failure.
+Sometimes, your wrong operations to boot a Mac in Safe Mode lead to your failure.
 So, you'd better ensure every step of your way to Safe Mode is right.